-The AEMC is reviewing the interventions framework in light of the growing number of directions being issued by AEMO to maintain system strength.
-This investigation is also considering the experience to date with the current framework for managing system strength, and whether any refinements are warranted to that framework to support system security in the most efficient manner possible.
+The AEMC has reviewed the interventions framework in light of the growing number of directions being issued by AEMO to maintain system strength in South Australia.
+This investigation also considered the experience to date with the current frameworks for managing system strength and inertia, and whether any refinements are warranted to those frameworks to support system security in the most efficient manner possible.

 The transformation of the electricity sector is presenting both opportunities and challenges for system security, including for the management of power system strength.
 A growing number of directions are being issued by AEMO to synchronous generators in South Australia to maintain adequate system strength.
 When AEMO intervenes in the market in this way, it is required to compensate both market participants who were directed, and also those that were affected by the direction.

-At these times, AEMO also implements ‘intervention pricing’, a practice designed to minimise market distortion by preserving the price signals the market would have sent but for the intervention in the market.
+At these times, AEMO also implements “intervention pricing”, a practice designed to minimise market distortion by preserving the price signals the market would have seen but for the intervention.
 The increased use of directions and intervention pricing in South Australia has important implications for wholesale electricity prices, both in South Australia and across the national electricity market.
 This affects market signals to investors, and the energy and compensation costs faced by consumers.